Icinga/icinga2/doc/6-distributed-monitoring.md

 satellites receiving their config from the master zone, and clients checked via command endpoint from the satellite zones.

-> **Tip**
->
-> It can get complicated, so grab a pen and paper and bring your thoughts to life.
+**Tip**: It can get complicated, so grab a pen and paper and bring your thoughts to life.
-> Play around with a test setup before using it in a production environment!
+Play around with a test setup before using it in a production environment!

 Overview: